QMCPACK/qmcpack/docs/afqmc.rst

 ``<execute wset="wset0" ham="ham0" wfn="wfn0" prop="prop0" info="info0">``

 - **nWalkers**.
 Initial number of walkers per core group (see ncores).
-This sets the number of walkers for a given gorup of “ncores" on a node; the total number of walkers in the simulation depends on the total number of nodes and on the total number of cores on a node in the following way:
+This sets the number of walkers for a given group of “ncores" on a node; the total number of walkers in the simulation depends on the total number of nodes and on the total number of cores on a node in the following way: